 An historic four star hotel in a beautiful setting of mountains and forests with sweeping lake views.
 A vast amount of activities are available onsite: from walking/cycling on 40 miles of marked trails through to watersports, horse riding and many more.
 Ideal for nature lovers, the setting is peaceful and quiet.
 In autumn the foliage is spectacular.

 There is an on-site riding centre with a range of horses offering trail rides in the surrounding woods, along tracks and paths and around the lake.
-There are also lessons available on-site (July-September only), either Western or English style in one of 2 arenas or on the cross-country course.
+There are also lessons available on-site (July-September only), either Western or English style in one of 2 arenas.